Kuching Declaration: The Declaration

+The Kuching Declaration was formally signed on 16 September 2012 in Kuching, Sarawak.
+The text of the declaration was issued in English, Iban, and Malay.
+It outlined Pakatan Rakyat's pledges to uphold the Malaysia Agreement of 1963 and addressed the political status and rights of Sarawak and Sabah within the federation.

 English

 Lest we forget, and lest all the peoples of our great Nation of Malaysia forget, we the undersigned do once again firmly, resolutely and unequivocally pledge and promise before the whole Nation of Malaysia as our witness, on this historically day 16 September 2012, in the City of Kuching, and on behalf of our respective parties and Pakatan Rakyat will honour all its pledges and promises to the peoples of Malaysia.

 We will honourably execute all the policies set forth in the Buku Jingga so that Malaysia will once again be a great Nation, her peoples prosperous, her future secure and peaceful, and her name celebrated by all the nations of the world.

 We will honour the spirit of the Malaysia Agreement of 1963 which our founding fathers put their hands to, and as a sign of our deep commitment to the peoples of Sarawak and Sabah, consistent with democratic principles and justice for all Malaysians, in particular: